Fiduciary Responsibility And Litigation

-Corporate officers, including CEOs, Presidents and Chief Financial Officers, as well as corporate directors, shareholders, trustees of estates, insurance agents and financial managers have certain well-defined fiduciary duties.
+Corporate officers, including CEOs, presidents and chief financial officers, as well as corporate directors, shareholders, trustees of estates, insurance agents, financial managers and LLC managers/members, have certain well-defined fiduciary duties.
 When allegations of financial mismanagement or general malfeasance arise, audits must be conducted, records reviewed and contract terms and conditions evaluated to determine whether wrongdoing occurred.

-At the law office of Valenti Hanley PLLC in Louisville, Kentucky, our attorneys work with forensic accounts, handwriting experts and other professionals to gather information and evidence in civil litigation involving alleged breaches of fiduciary duties.
+At Valenti Hanley PLLC, our attorneys work with forensic accountants, handwriting experts and other professionals to gather information and evidence in civil litigation involving alleged breaches of fiduciary duties.
 Our experience in representing both fiduciaries and beneficiaries means we understand what the law requires of both.
 As a result, our attorneys are positioned to assert and defend the rights of fiduciaries and beneficiaries when either side fails to comply with its obligations.

 Grounds For Litigation Involving Fiduciary Responsibility

 In general, fiduciaries are responsible for protecting the interests of a beneficiary.
-As such, fiduciaries have the following responsibilities and obligations to beneficiaries:
+As such, fiduciaries have certain responsibilities and obligations to beneficiaries, which may include:

 - A fiduciary is required to act on an informed basis and in a manner in which he or she believes in good faith to be in the best interest of the beneficiary.